carbon-language/carbon-lang/docs/design/structs.md

 can say the type of a tuple is the tuple of the types.
 That policy wouldn't give a good option for defining field defaults in `struct` types.

+The result of an anonymous struct expression is an immutable type value.

 ### Option parameters

 Consider this function declaration: